-A hot tub is a good option if you’re looking to add some luxury to your yard — even an inflatable hot tub would do.
-Hot tubs are relaxing, good for achy muscles, and can also be the life of the party.
+If you’ve been sprucing up your yard for the summer, consider adding a hot tub to the yard.
+A hot tub is a good option if you’re going for that luxurious vibe in your yard — even an inflatable hot tub would do, and the best part is, they can be used year-round, no matter the weather.
+The best cheap hot tubs are relaxing, good for achy muscles, and can also be the life of the party, especially since we’re gathering again.
 Hot tub deals aren’t something that you hear about every day — in fact, most people either don’t think they can afford one or can’t justify it as a reasonable purchase.
 However, there are health and other benefits to soaking in a hot tub, and it is possible to find some cheap hot tubs out there.
-Check out the hot tub deals that we’ve found below.
+Check out the best hot tub deals that we’ve found below.

 The main thing to consider is where the hot tub is going to go.
 Indoor and outdoor hot tubs are built differently because outdoor hot tubs will need to withstand the changing climates outside.
 Indoor hot tubs don’t need to have the same thermal properties and build quality as outdoor hot tubs, but you will need to make sure that the hot tub will fit through the doorways and hallways on the way to its final location.

 Once you’ve decided where the hot tub will end up, you need to be sure the surface is level and stable.
 A poured concrete patio or solid deck is a good place for a hot tub.
 On the other hand, paving stones are not a great location because they can shift over time and cause structural problems for the hot tub’s frame.
 You will also need power and water for your hot tub, so you should put it somewhere conveniently located for both.
 Proper voltage and wiring to power the tub and a water source nearby will help fill the tub.
 Since you will probably have to drain and refill the tub a few times a year, a place with proper drainage is also helpful.